data-forge/data-forge-ts/docs/guide.md

 	var concatenated = dataForge.DataFrame.concat([df1, df2, df3, df4, etc]);

+## Merge

+A simple merge of series or dataframes by index can be done using the `merge` function:

+    const mergedSeries = Series.merge([series1, series2, etc]);

+The merged series that is output is a series of arrays.
+Each array contains the values, aligned by index, across each of the input series.

+You can also use the instance version of `merge` to merge 1 or more series into another series:

+    const mergedSeries = series1.merge(series2, series3, etc);

+The `merge` function can also be applied to dataframes:

+    const mergedDf = DataFrame.merge([df1, df2, etc]);

+Each row in the merged dataframe contains, aligned by index, the merged fields of each of the input dataframes.
+When dataframes have overlapping column names, values for those columns are overwritten by later dataframes in the list.

+You can also use the instance version of `merge` for dataframes:

+    const mergedDf = df1.merge(df2, df3, etc);

+The output of a merge is always sorted ascending by index values.

 ## Join

-Series and dataframes can be merged or joined using the `join` function as in LINQ.
+Series and dataframes can be joined using the `join` function as in LINQ.
 This performs an inner join.
 Data-Forge also has additional functions for outer joins: `joinOuter`, `joinOuterLeft` and `joinOuterRight`.
 Thanks to [Ryan Hatch for the implementation](http://blogs.geniuscode.net/RyanDHatch/?p=116).

 Following is [an example translated from Pandas code on Chris Albon's blog](http://chrisalbon.com/python/pandas_join_merge_dataframe.html):